HI-WAY 14 HOCKEY LEAGUE BYLAWS

 9.01 Assigning of Officials

 a)The Leagues Referee-in-Chief will assign head referees for all centers.
 The home team will pay the game fees and travel expenses for all officials.

 i)Only SHA registered officials shall be allowed to officiate games in the HW14HL.

-ii) All HW14HL Midget, Bantam and Peewee games must use a two (2) referee, one (1) linesman system.
-In the Atom and Novice Divisions it is preferable to use the two(2) referee and one(1) linesman system with one(1) being a mentor official, but the two(2) man system is acceptable for the Novice division only with one (1) being a mentor official.
+ii) All HW14HL Midget, Bantam, Peewee and Atom games must use a two (2) referee, one (1) linesman system.
+In the Novice Division it is preferable to use the two(2) referee and one(1) linesman system with one(1) being a mentor official, but the two(2) man system is acceptable for the Novice division only with one (1) being a mentor official.

 iv) Once the referees and linesman are named, they are League officials and are responsible to the HW14HL Referee-in-Chief.
 They must conduct themselves as such and are expected to administer the Hockey Canada Playing Rules in fair and equitable manner.
 Rough or Dirty Hockey shall not be tolerated by the HW14HL.